 The Company has issued equity instruments for services provided by employees and nonemployees.
-The equity instruments are valued at the fair value of the instrument granted (see notes 6 and 7 for assumptions).
+The equity instruments are valued at the fair value of the instrument granted (see notes 7 and 8 of the consolidated financial statements for assumptions).

 In prior periods the Company transferred shares from the DelMar Employee Share Purchase Trust (the "Trust") to consultants and management in exchange for services rendered to the Company.
 The Company recognizes the fair value of the shares transferred as an expense with a corresponding increase in common stock.
 The shares reserved for issuance to consultants and management that are held by the Trust are included in the financial statements at year end.
 There are no other assets in the Trust.
-The number of shares outstanding for issue from the Trust at March 31, 2013 is nil (December 31, 2012 - nil).
+The number of shares outstanding for issue from the Trust at December 31, 2013 is nil (December 31, 2012 - nil).